 As an open source tool available under the Apache 2.0 license, KubeLinter also allows users throughout the open source community to contribute to the project.

 To verify that Kubernetes clusters are set up correctly and that programming bugs are fixed before deployment, KubeLinter takes a path to a chart and runs a series of tests to verify that the chart is well-formed and error-free.
-It then sends lint error messages for anything it finds that causes the chart to fail installation or a warning message for anything that doesn't align with security best practices.
+It then sends lint error messages for anything it finds that causes the chart to fail installation or a warning message for anything that doesn't align with Kubernetes security best practices.

 KubeLinter also was designed to be easy to run.
 It comes prepackaged with 40 built-in lint checks for common K8s misconfigurations like running a container as user, mismatching selectors, and storing sensitive data only in secrets.
 It supports configuration of custom checks and lets users treat configurations as code, allowing them to build security into the application development process much earlier.